global-input/media-player-control-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Then, the global-input-app extension dependencies is added:
+Then, the global-input-app extension dependency is added:

 ```
 npm i @bit/globalinput.web.global-input-connect